-The CIIR consists of basic immunologists and clinical investigators who facilitate the transition of immunological concepts underlying human disease to clinical trials.
+The CIIR consists of basic immunologists, clinical investigators, and affiliated members who facilitate the transition of immunological concepts underlying human disease to clinical trials.
 The CIIR and the Divisions of Nephrology and Rheumatology are linked thematically through common basic and clinical immunology research.
 Through this linkage, CIIR research programs interface with and complement established UVa School of Medicine research programs including the Beirne Carter Center for Immunology Research, the Cardiovascular Research Center, Morphogenesis and Regenerative Medicine, the Department of Medicine and other basic science departments, and Biomedical Engineering.
 The Center also serves as an important training ground for undergraduate, graduate, and medical students, and postdoctoral fellows and visiting scientists.

 The Center is located in 13,000 sq ft of recently renovated space in the Division of Nephrology and the Center for Immunity, Inflammation and Regenerative Medicine (CIIR).

 - To create a vibrant, collaborative research environment that advances individual and common areas of research direction in autoimmunity, inflammation, infections, and regenerative medicine.

 - To translate basic concepts on the immunological basis of disease to clinical trials.

 - To translate basic concepts in tissue engineering that will permit the development of novel therapies to regenerate damaged tissues and relieve debilitating chronic disease.